Dobiasd/articles/how_touch_typing_and_keyboard_shortcuts_can_improve_the_quality_of_the_software_you_create.md

 Fast typing (+blind, +shortcuts) can not only improve your speed but particularly also the quality you produce.

 Having your flow interrupted while programming is rarely a good thing.
 Causes for this include disruptive colleagues/managers, slow hardware (compile times etc.) and tying disability.
-If you not yet have eliminated the third one, I suggest the following:
+If you not yet have eliminated the third one (and I've seen it many times even in experienced developers), I suggest the following:

 * Learn to type without looking at your fingers.
 Just using a Sharpie to paint your keys black can work wonders.
 Perhaps use a game like [Z-Type](http://phoboslab.org/ztype/).
 * Find and Memorize the keyboard shortcuts for your operating system and software.